When replacing car speakers, you want to make sure that new speakers have the correct size and will fit in your car.

 What Dimensions Are Important For Car Speakers?

-When looking at the speaker, you see at least a dozen different sizes within all shapes.
+When looking at the car speakers, you see at least a dozen different sizes within all shapes.
 Although all of them are critical from the speakers’ design side, not all are important when thinking about installing them in the car.

 Mounting depth tells you how much room we need behind a speaker to ensure no contact between the magnet and door panel or any other objects after installation.